 Which loans are you going to be funding?

 Crowdestor explains that only loans that are able to generate sufficient cash flow will be added to the FLEX portfolio.
-Keep in mind that the overall quality of Crowdestor’s portfolio is rather poor.
+Keep in mind that the overall quality of Crowdestor’s portfolio is poor.
 As of July 2021 only around 25% of the entire portfolio is current.
-Only time will tell whether Crowdestor will be able to offer this interest rate in the long run.
+Only time will tell whether Crowdestor can offer this interest rate in the long run.

 How good is the liquidity buffer?

-Crowdestor reserves 10% to 20% in order to pay out the withdrawals.
-In the case where the reserve isn’t sufficient, a partial principal payout method is implemented for a maximum of 180 days, while the interest from the outstanding amount will be paid daily.
+Crowdestor reserves 10% to 20% to pay out the withdrawals.
+If the reserve isn’t sufficient, a partial principal payout method is implemented for a maximum of 180 days, while the interest from the outstanding amount will be paid daily.

 We have read the terms for the FLEX product and noticed that the Legislation of the Republic of Latvia shall apply to the Agreement, while Crowdestor is officially registered in Estonia.